aanandaggarwal/movie-recommender/README.md

 This repository contains a collaborative filtering-based movie recommender system built in Python.
 The model utilizes the MovieLens dataset to provide personalized movie recommendations and includes an explainability feature to make recommendations more transparent to users.

-## Overview

-The recommender system uses the MovieLens dataset, consisting of user ratings, movie metadata, and user-generated tags.
-The system predicts user preferences and generates top movie recommendations, utilizing Singular Value Decomposition (SVD) to extract latent features.

-## Features
+## Highlights
 - **Collaborative Filtering with SVD**: Predicts user preferences for unrated movies by learning latent features from the user-item interaction matrix.
-- **K-Fold Cross-Validation**: Evaluates model performance using cross-validation to ensure robust results.
+- **K-Fold Cross-Validation**: Evaluated model performance using cross-validation to ensure robust results.
 - **Explainability**: Provides explanations for recommended movies based on genres and user-applied tags to enhance transparency.

 ## Dataset

-This project utilizes the MovieLens dataset, which includes several files.
-If the dataset files are not already present in the `data/` folder after cloning, you can download them from the MovieLens website:
+This project leverages the MovieLens dataset, which includes several key files.
+If the datasets are not already present in the `data/` folder after cloning, you can download them from the MovieLens website:

 - [ratings.csv](https://grouplens.org/datasets/movielens/latest/): User ratings for movies.
 - [movies.csv](https://grouplens.org/datasets/movielens/latest/): Movie metadata such as titles and genres.